keonramses/PocketDoctor/README.md

 # PocketDoctor
-Andriod Application to find doctors available in your area and book an appointment.
+Android Application to find doctors available in your area and book an appointment.